siccar/deploy_azure/README.md

 ### Step 4

-Configuring inbound access via ingress-nginx, with SSL
+Configuring inbound access via ingress-nginx, with SSL.

      ./apply_proxy.ps1

+!!
+If this script fails, it may be due to the ingress controller not having fully deployed.
+Its worth a retry after a few minutes.
 ### Step 5

-Configure the Azure Key Vault Service for Wallet Protection, first you must create the Azure KeyVault resource in your resource group and then create an actual valut instance within the service.
+Configure the Azure Key Vault Service for Wallet Protection, first you must run the script which will create the Key Vault

 #### Azure Keyvault Service

-Using the Web Azure Portal create a KeyVault Serive in you Resource Group and chosen location.

-#### Azure Keyvault Connection String

- To create a keyvault instance use

-     az keyvault key create --name MyKey --vault-name MyVault

- The connection string is provided as the 'kid' in the output json from the command above.

- This URI is the path to created keyvault i.e. https://keyvault_name.vault.azure.net/_path_to_keyVault

- Further you may need to configure an access policy for the App identity to access to the keyvault

-     az keyvault set-policy -n MyVault --object-id <application_id> --key-permissions get unwrapKey wrapKey

-#### Authentication principal
+* Infrastructure Tenant ID - the directory of the Managed Service Identity
 * Application ClientID, the guid of teh registered AD Application
-* Application Secret, the secret created in the app authentication setup stage
+* Application Secret, the secret created in the SiccarV3 app authentication setup stage
-* Infrastructure Tenant ID - the directory of the Managed Service Identity
-* An Encryption string for DB Protection : future removal

      ./apply_keyvault.ps1

+!!
+Currently you will now need to use the Azure Key Vault Web UI Settings > Access Policy to ensure that Application SiccarV3 has the following permissions

+* get Key
+* wrapKey
+* unWrapKey
+* get Secret
+* list Secret
+* set Secret

+Further ensure that Key Vault has enabled access to (Check boxes ticked)

+* Azure Virtual Machines for Deployment
+* Azure Disk Encryption for Volume encryption

 #### Ensure configuration of the MySQL store

-Applied as a connection string in the apply_connections.ps1 this is configured to use a stored kuberenetes secret for the actual connection string and the deployment-microservice-wallet.yaml references this secret.
-If it needs changed the updated the secret by deleteing and readding using kubectl i.e.

-     kubectl create secret generic walletrepository --from-literal=repo="Server=srv.mysql.database.azure.com;UserID=user;Password=####;Database=Wallets" -n default
+Setting the wallet service SQL store

+     ./apply_mysql {{MYSQL_Connection}}

 ### Step 6